Daung

 Daung (ဒေါင်း; lit.
 'Peafowl', born Thura Aung; 30 March 1990) is a Burmese film and television actor and former footballer.
 He first gained widespread fame in Myanmar through his role in the 2019 film The Only Mom.
 Daung is known for his method acting performances, in contrast to the more typical melodramatic forms of acting popular in Burmese cinema.

 Early life

 Daung was born on 30 March 1990 in Minhla, Tharyarwaddy District, Bago Division, Burma.
 He is the 4th son of 5 siblings.
 He moved to Mandalay in the second grade.

-His artistic talents emerged early; by fifth grade, he was teaching himself traditional Burmese songs on guitar and soon expanded his musical abilities across various instruments.
+Daung was already interested in music as a child, teaching himself traditional Burmese songs on guitar by fifth grade.
+(Note: 10-11 years old.
+See Education in Myanmar.)
 By tenth grade, he had moved to Yangon as a self-taught singer-songwriter, aiming for a career in the city's music industry.
+(Note: 15-16 years old.
+See Education in Myanmar.)

 Club career

 Southern Myanmar F.C

 While pursuing music, he was scouted for professional football.
 In 2012, he signed as a striker for Southern Myanmar F.C., a Mawlamyine-based club predominantly operating from Yangon.
 After a few years, he decided to leave football.